JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ```

 ## Noble ed25519
 All of this is straight forward based on [noble-ed25519](https://github.com/paulmillr/noble-ed25519).
 A very concise and modern package for freely using the ed25519 algorithms.
 Big thanks for that!

+## Salts
+- The salt functionality is to create a random string of random length terminated by
+- The random length is limited to be at max 511bytes
+- The `removeSalt` would cut off all bytes until it reaches `SaltEnd\0` sequence
+- Using AES-256-CBC in combination with this random length salt prefix effectivly eliminates the known plaintext attack surface and reduces dangers of [bit-flipping](https://crypto.stackexchange.com/questions/66085/bit-flipping-attack-on-cbc-mode)

 ---